Benjamin January mysteries: Major recurring characters

 The mixed-race daughter of a placée, whose mother had raised her to become a placée in turn.
 But Rose was more interested in learning, particularly natural sciences, and eventually managed to secure an education and establish herself as a schoolteacher, in order to assist other free colored girls.
-She is close friends with both Benjamin and Hannibal, and eventually marries Benjamin instead of Hannibal.
+She is close friends with both Benjamin and Hannibal, and eventually marries Benjamin.